baxmittens/VTUFileHandler.jl/paper.md

 /(::VTUFile, ::VTUFile),/(::VTUFile, ::Number),
 ^(::VTUFile, ::Number),
 ```
-In-place variation of the operators above are implemented as well.
+In-place variations of the operators above are implemented as well.

 # Example